 This will run alongside the phase 1 of the GP academy assuming the funds are secured and will not be double counted.

 The video link is below and is detailed on the report.
-It will be shown at the national Society of Academic Primary Care conference in July.
+It was shown at the national Society of Academic Primary Care conference in July 2019.